anse

 The Editor

-Here are 10 carefully selected spots to rediscover Marseille away from the crowds, through secret gardens, forgotten creeks, and hidden dining gems.
+Here are 10 carefully chosen addresses to rediscover Marseille away from the crowds, through secret gardens, forgotten coves, and hidden tables.

-1. Sleep at Château Beaupin, between sea and majesty
+1. Stay at Château Beaupin, between sea and majesty

-When it's time to settle in, forget about impersonal hotels and head to Château Beaupin, a stunning 19th-century mansion, tucked away between Prado and the beaches.
-Here, everything is calm, with blond stone and Mediterranean greenery.
-There are 14 charming rooms (some with sea views), a turquoise pool, a cozy cocktail bar, and a bistronomic restaurant (tried and approved x1000).
-Special mention goes to the weekend brunch and the hidden speakeasy behind a tufted door.
-We won’t spill any more secrets; you have to stay and experience it to love it!
+When it's time to settle in, forget about impersonal hotels and head to Château Beaupin, a stunning 19th-century residence nestled between Prado and the beaches.
+Here, everything is peaceful, with golden stone and Mediterranean greenery.
+There are 14 charming rooms (some with sea views), a turquoise pool, a private cocktail bar, and a bistronomic restaurant (tried and approved x1000).
+A special mention goes to the weekend brunch and the hidden speakeasy behind a tufted door.
+We won’t say more; you have to stay and experience it to truly love it!

 Château Beaupin